diatomzone/diatomzone.github.io/hiddenpagesdonotlook/zzznotes.md

 - flavor text item emporium (next round)
 - images within photogallery divs use br's, replace them with styling (ex: halloween comic and tag hall of fame)
 - add lazy loading (loading="lazy") in for loop of specific types of image galleries
-- wiki: castle guard universe page first line has a top margin for some reason, remove it
+- wiki: having a video tag in the page causes the first line to have a top margin for some reason
 - upload zzznotes?

 ## PROJECT INFO